mongodb/docs-cluster-to-cluster-sync/source/includes/step-update-path-windows.rst

-The ``mongosync`` binary is in the ``bin/`` directory of the unpacked zipfile.
+The ``mongosync`` binary is in the ``bin/`` directory of the extracted ZIP file.
 To add the location of the ``mongosync`` binary to your ``PATH``, do one of the following:

 - Copy the binary into a directory listed in your ``PATH``.